gpstar81/GPStar-proton-pack/SINGLESHOT.md

 ## Bill of Materials

 Until formal release of a kit is made possible, the following list of parts will allow you to assemble the electronics and internal components to run the device.
+For a complete list of additional cosmetic parts and advice on assembly of the external components please see the incredibly detailed [Build Guide on GBFans](https://www.gbfans.com/forum/viewtopic.php?t=51824) by EctoLabs.

 | Qty | Desc | Use | Link |
 |-----|------|-----|------|